AndreasKuhn-ak/WS2022_Julia/README.md

 We encourage you to give us anonymus feedback using this [google form](https://docs.google.com/forms/d/e/1FAIpQLSd_gyiwqzYNADm88PXT4Xp6JlDAt0rR5s_2jZUXE2cJJmCEqQ/viewform?usp=sf_link).
 ## Acknowledgements

-We acknowledge contributions from Simon Schardt, Christopher Nauroth-Kreß and the various students who served as beta testers for this course.
+We acknowledge the  contributions from Simon Schardt, Christopher Nauroth-Kreß, Alexander Leipold, Kilan Volmer and the various other students who served as beta testers and proof readers for this course.
 ## License